 No-hassle, on-the-go investing has taken off in recent years and both Stash Invest and Acorns are among the best investment apps to monitor your money from your mobile devices.

 Acorns and Stash are apps that make it relatively easy for consumers to grow their financial savings.
 If you struggle to save, Acorns is a slam-dunk, must-have mobile app because each time you buy something, it will round up your purchase to the nearest dollar and invest the loose change on your behalf.

 Stash gives you more control over your investment choices and makes it easy to invest thematically.
 Want to put your money in environmentally friendly companies?
 You got it!
 Want exposure to China?
 That’s easy too.
-The spectrum of choices is almost dizzying, and is almost certain to cater to your preferences.
+The selection is almost dizzying and caters to your every investing wish.